Arundell

 The majority of dogs are normal, healthy, non-working, non-breeding animals.
 These have the least demanding nutrient requirements, and the main nutritional concern is overfeeding and obesity rather than nutrient deficiencies.

 Appropriate amounts of protein, fat, vitamins and minerals will be provided by a complete commercial dog food.
 Alternatively a balanced home prepared diet can be provided.
-If a home prepared diet is being fed, a veterinarian should be consulted to ensure the dog is getting all the necessary nutrients it requires.

 The quantity of food required is usually indicated on the food package label, expressed in relation to the dog's body weight and breed type.